What is the first thing that happens when you get your salary?

 Whatever may be your monthly shopping budget, you can save in between Rs 100 – Rs 500 per month when you pay using credit cards.

-You can save up to 5% using cashback credit cards on grocery & decent amounts on fuel purchase with the best credit card for fuel.
+You can save up to 5% using cashback credit cards on grocery & decent amounts on fuel purchase with the fuel credit card.
 You can save up to 20% on dining and movie ticket booking with credit cards.

 Credit cards are the only loan that allows you to earn interest, this happens when you pay your bills using the card and keep the cash into your bank account.